JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### November-21

 Language Injection
-: Add [Language Injection](language_injection.md) section that shows how the IntelliJ Platform handles different languages within the same source file.
+: Add [](language_injection.md) section that shows how the IntelliJ Platform handles different languages within the same source file.

 ### September-21

 IDE Infrastructure
-: [IDE Infrastructure](ide_infrastructure.md) handles Logging, Error Reporting, Runtime Information, and how to provide Context Help.
+: [](ide_infrastructure.md) handles Logging, Error Reporting, Runtime Information, and how to provide Context Help.

 Extension Point Lists: Listeners, Deprecation status
-: [Extension Point List](extension_point_list.md) now contains sections listing all provided [Listener](plugin_listeners.md) Topics.
+: [](extension_point_list.md) now contains sections listing all provided [Listener](plugin_listeners.md) Topics.
 See also corresponding Extension Point Lists under _Part VIII - Product Specific_.
 Also, all deprecated API now has a dedicated tag.

 ### July-21

 Plugin Signing
-: [Plugin Signing](plugin_signing.md) describes the plugin signing process, explains how to generate a certificate, configure the Gradle `signPlugin` task, and introduces a standalone CLI tool.
+: [](plugin_signing.md) describes the plugin signing process, explains how to generate a certificate, configure the Gradle `signPlugin` task, and introduces a standalone CLI tool.

 ### June-21

 Testing FAQ
-: [Testing FAQ](testing_faq.md) page lists common issues, useful classes, and techniques for writing and maintaining tests.
+: [](testing_faq.md) page lists common issues, useful classes, and techniques for writing and maintaining tests.

 Documentation Provider
-: Add [Documentation](documentation.md) section with an [accompanying tutorial](documentation_provider.md) that show how to implement a `DocumentationProvider` for custom languages.
+: Add [](documentation.md) section with an [accompanying tutorial](documentation_provider.md) that show how to implement a `DocumentationProvider` for custom languages.

 ### May-21